hail-is/hail/dev-docs/releasing.md

 Download all these files except the repo (which you do not need, because you checked out the commit):

     BUILD_TOKEN=9cabeeb4ba047d1722e6f8da0383ab97
     mkdir $BUILD_TOKEN
     gcloud storage cp -r \
       gs://hail-ci-bpk3h/build/$BUILD_TOKEN/hail_version \
       gs://hail-ci-bpk3h/build/$BUILD_TOKEN/hail_pip_version \
       gs://hail-ci-bpk3h/build/$BUILD_TOKEN/git_version \
       gs://hail-ci-bpk3h/build/$BUILD_TOKEN/azure-wheel \
       gs://hail-ci-bpk3h/build/$BUILD_TOKEN/www.tar.gz \
       $BUILD_TOKEN

-Note that the `-r` is necessary because some of these things like, `azure-wheel` are folder.
+Note that the `-r` is necessary because some of these things like `azure-wheel` are folders.

 Next we need to authenticate with DockerHub.
-Download the secret and authenticate skopeo with it.
+Download the secret and authenticate skopeo with it. `download-secret` is a function stored in `devbin/functions.sh`.

     download-secret docker-hub-hailgenetics
     cat contents/password | skopeo login --username hailgenetics --password-stdin docker.io